Tangent $\infty$-categories and Goodwillie calculus: The Goodwillie Tangent Structure: Underlying Data

 which comprises natural equivalences

-induced by the $A$-excisive approximation map $p_A: FL \to P_A(FL)$ for $L \in \Exc^A(\finbased^n,\cat{C})$. \end{enumerate} \end{lemma} \begin{proof} Part (1) is a standard property of excisive approximation.
+induced by the $A$-excisive approximation map $p_A: FL \to P_A(FL)$ for $L \in \Exc^A(\finbased^n,\cat{C})$. \end{enumerate} \end{lemma} \begin{proof} Part (1) is a standard property of a localization functor such as $P_A$.
 Part (2) is more substantial.
 When $A = W$, so that $P_A = P_1$, this result is proved by Lurie in~\cite[7.3.1.14]{lurie:2017}.
 (That result is in the context of presentable $\infty$-categories and functors that preserve all filtered colimits, but the proof works equally well for differentiable $\infty$-categories and functors that only preserve sequential colimits.
 Fundamentally this result relies on the Klein-Rognes~\cite{klein/rognes:2002} Chain Rule as extended to $\infty$-categories by Lurie in~\cite[6.2.1.24]{lurie:2017}.)

 In particular, Lurie's argument shows that when the functor $G: \cat{D} \to \cat{E}$ between differentiable $\infty$-categories preserves sequential colimits, we have an equivalence

 for any $H: \finbased \to \cat{D}$.
 That argument extends to the case of $H: \finbased^n \to \cat{D}$, simply by replacing $\finbased$ with $\finbased^n$ and the null object $*$ with $(*,\dots,*)$.
 This observation provides the desired result when $A = W^n$.